Community Partners and Member Programming

 Sunday, March 21, 2021 2-4pm

-Explore the World of Dance!
+Virtually explore the World of Dance!
 Join Raleigh Dance Theatre for an exciting afternoon of dancing as you learn about the history of classical ballet, basic technique and what goes into putting on a dance performance.
-Join us virtually via zoom or in person (based on the latest guidance from the state and local health agencies).
 As a special bonus, you will see a sneak preview of costumed dancers in a scene from Raleigh Dance Theatre’s upcoming Storybook Tales performance.
 Dance with pre-professional dancers, learning ballet steps, stretches, and exercises they do every day.
 Create your own dance moving in your favorite ways!
 All participants receive a Make Every Dance Step Count Patch in the mail.

 Fee: $15 per Girl Scout Register here